-In fact, St Petersburg education seems to be one of the best.
-This is illustrated by the wide number of young Russian people enrolling themselves in one of more than 120 universities, institutes or academies in St Petersburg Russia after completing high school.
+Today, most of these Russian universities meet European and international standards of education and are highly regarded across the country.
+In fact, St Petersburg Education seems to be one of the best.
+This is illustrated by the wide number of young Russian people enrolling themselves in one of more than 120 universities, institutes, or academies in the imperial city after completing high school.

-One of the great colleges that stands out for outstanding education is the oldest and largest institution of higher education in Russia - St Petersburg State University, founded in 1724.
+One of the great colleges that stands out for outstanding education is the oldest and largest institution of higher education in Russia - St. Petersburg State University, founded in 1724.
 Every year, this university enrolls approximately 32 000 undergraduate students.

 It is also true that education for many Russian students is free

-Besides this, another problem with Russian education is that it has always been rather theoretical and unrelated to practice.
-Therefore, it's common for a person undertaking an engineering degree to work in sales, or one with a chemical background to find themself in marketing.
+Besides this, another problem with education is that it has always been rather theoretical and unrelated to practice.
+Therefore, it's common for a person undertaking an engineering degree to work in sales, or one with a chemical background to find themselves in marketing.

 In the old days having a degree was an end in itself.
 So don't be surprised if a woman with a university degree works as a secretary.
-Having a PhD degree here is also not a big deal and doesn't give you a big advantage unless you work for a foreign company or foreign public/charity organization, which are considered to be the best form of employment.
+Having a Ph.D. degree here is also not a big deal and doesn't give you a big advantage unless you work for a foreign company or foreign public/charity organization, which is considered to be the best form of employment.